Sanjana-Mullangi/Data-Analysis-Projects/README.md

 └── README.md
 ```

-## About

-These projects were completed as part of my data analysis practice and helped me improve my Python, Pandas, NumPy, and data visualization skills.
+These projects were completed as part of my learning journey and helped me strengthen my practical knowledge of Python, data analysis, and Exploratory Data Analysis (EDA).